CIEMAT-Neutrino/SCINT/docs/Macros.md

 ## Analysis Macros

-You will see that the macros start with the ssome of these common lines:
+You will see that the macros start with the same of these common lines:

 ```python
 import sys; sys.path.insert(0, '../'); from lib import *